atar-axis/xpadneo/docs/README.md

 Many thanks to *Kai Krakow* who **sponsored** me a Xbox One Wireless Controller :video_game: (including Wireless Adapter) and a pack of mouthwatering guarana cacao :coffee:

+## Other Projects

+* [xow](https://github.com/medusalix/xow) is a driver for the Xbox One S controllers, too, and supports the native dongles packaged with the controller.
+Kudos to @meduslaix for working together on finding some work aorunds for controller firmware bugs.
+* [xpad](https://github.com/paroj/xpad) supports this and many other controllers in USB mode.

+These other projects may not support some of the advanced features of xpadneo.

 ## Advantages of this driver

 * Supports Bluetooth